 Protesters march in Philly; more than 2 dozen arrested at Municipal Services Building

-PHILADELPHIA - Hundreds of protesters took to Philly streets Tuesday afternoon calling to defund the police.
+PHILADELPHIA - Hundreds of protesters took to Philly streets Tuesday afternoon calling for the dismantling of the police department.

-The demonstration started at Broad Street and Snyder Avenue in South Philadelphia around 3 p.m.
-Tuesday.
-The event was promoted on Facebook by the Party for Socialism and Liberation—Philly
+Protesters started at Broad and Snyder in South Philadelphia and marched north to Philadelphia City Hall, while that was happening more than two dozen others entered the lobby of Municipal Services Building to demonstrate, calling it "an occupation."

-Police said 27 people were arrested and later issued summary citations for failure to disperse at the Municipal Services Building.
-The protesters said they were demanding cuts to the police budget and calling for more money for programs supporting schools, housing, and jobs.
+Police said 26 people were arrested and later issued summary citations for failure to disperse at the Municipal Services Building.

 A Philadelphia Inquirer reporter was briefly detained while covering the protest.